-I am a Staff Research Scientist and Research Manager for Google DeepMind in Mountain View, CA. My research background covers a wide range of topics: robotics, imitation learning, reinforcement learning, computer vision and graphics, computational fluid dynamics, unsupervised learning, hand and human body tracking and integrated circuit design.
+I am a Senior Staff Research Scientist and Research Manager for Google DeepMind in Mountain View, CA. My research background covers a wide range of topics: robotics, imitation learning, reinforcement learning, computer vision and graphics, computational fluid dynamics, unsupervised learning, hand and human body tracking and integrated circuit design.

-Projects
+Selected Projects

 ALOHA 2: An Enhanced Low-Cost Hardware for Bimanual Teleoperation